thomazyazima/thomazyazima.github.io/week-3/readme.md

 **You have an asynchronous group challenge this week.
 Take a look at it early so you don't get blind-sided.**

 ## Before you begin:
-- You should have installed Node.js already.
-If you haven't please revisit the [computer set up](../week-1/1-computer-setup) instructions to install it.
 - You will be using node.js to run JavaScript through the terminal.
 Please read [install node](reading-material/install_node.js) to read about why we are using node.

 ## Challenges